The burning of fossil fuel is a leading cause of global emissions and the business case for renewable, more efficient energy, is clearer than ever.

 For example, you could commit to:

 - Reduce energy intensity per square foot by 30 percent in all facilities by 2030.

 - Source 50 percent of electricity from renewable energy sources by 2030.

-There are several programs like the U.S. Environmental Protection Agency’s (EPA) Energy Star Program for Buildings and Plants and Retail Industry Leaders Association’s (RILA) recent Retail Energy Management Leadership Model that provide roadmaps to help energy managers optimize their energy programs.
+The U.S. Environmental Protection Agency’s (EPA) Energy Star Program for Buildings and Plants is a great resource to help energy managers optimize their energy programs.

-After identifying where you are on your energy journey and general opportunities for improvement, set a goal and submit it to Project Gigaton.
-Remember, energy goals can be focused on reducing energy demand (i.e. efficiency), low-carbon or renewable energy sourcing, or both.
-Goals focused on your direct operations emissions, from both fleet and facility, are a great place to start.
+After identifying where you are on your energy journey and general opportunities for improvement, set a goal and submit it to Project Gigaton™.
+Remember, energy goals can be focused on reducing energy demand (i.e., efficiency), low-carbon or renewable energy sourcing, or both.
+Goals focused on your direct operational emissions, from both fleet and facility, are a great place to start.
 However, as you move further down your energy journey, consider working with your upstream value chain suppliers.